anytizer/api.php/readme.md

 Minimalistic API Gateway using Apache/.htaccess url rewriting, PHP and PDO.
 The output is always of JSON type except in case of exceptions raised.

 This is an example purpose __Proof of Concept__ work, and may not be suitable for production.
 However, you can expand it, add security features and use.
+This project will leave a small footprint as your API Gateway.

 ## Installation

 Upload everything in this project to root of your api gateway (subdomain).
 If you installed in subdirectory, mark your offset path correctly.

+	composer require anytizer/api.php:dev-master

 ## Configuration